Bayesian Inference for Stationary Points in Gaussian Process Regression Models for Event-Related Potentials Analysis: ERP Data Analysis

-As a further validation, we used the R package {\it Rmixmod} to fit Gaussian mixtures with two components to the posterior samples of $t$ obtained from the E-step of the MCEM algorithm.
-We set a maximum of 50 iterations and used several short runs of the EM algorithm, launched from random positions, each stopping when the log-likelihood increment is smaller than a 0.0001 threshold.
+As a further validation, we used the R package {\it Rmixmod} to fit two-component Gaussian mixtures to the posterior samples of $t$ obtained from the MCEM algorithm.
+We set a maximum of 50 iterations and used several runs of the EM algorithm with random initialization, each stopping when the log-likelihood increment is smaller than 0.0001.
 Table \ref{tab:one} reports the estimated mean components, averaged across subjects, with averaged standard deviations.
-Averaged means and 95\% CIs, calculated as (mean $\pm$ 1.96 std), are reported in Figure \ref{fig:ERP_2}.
+Averaged means and 95\% CIs, calculated as (mean $\pm$ 1.96 std), with std indicating standard deviation, are also reported in Figure \ref{fig:ERP_2}.
 Results show clear latency differences between older and younger adults, with the N100 peak slowed by approximately 10ms and P200 by 22ms.
 This supports the claim that some differences between older and younger adults in speech perception can be attributed to the speed of cortical processing of speech sounds.
+Our results also show greater variability in the timing of ERP components among older adults than younger adults for the P200 components.
+These differences can have enormous consequences on conclusions that we can draw from the standard way of analyzing ERP data.
+For example, since older adults are much more variable in their speech perception abilities than younger adults, this approach could be used to identify latencies of different components at the subject level and relate those latencies to behavioral differences.
+Overall, our work clearly shows the advantages of model-based approaches for ERP data that can identify subject-specific components and their latencies in a non-subjective, quantitative way.